Project Lifecycle - The Waterfall

 and complicated, doesn’t matter if it’s a

-calculator app
+calculator app or a

-multi-platform, cloud-ready, do-it-all operating system
+multi-platform, cloud-ready, do-it-all operating system.

 Make sure any defect is well documented: it MUST